Money (The Office): Plot

-Kelly and Darryl's continuing relationship proves to be dysfunctional, as she cannot comprehend his candor, and he finds her to be attractive yet "crazy."
-Creed Bratton (Creed Bratton) advises Michael to declare bankruptcy, which Michael does literally by walking into the office and shouting "I declare bankruptcy!", thinking this was all he needed to do.
-Upon reviewing Michael's financial situation, Oscar Martinez (Oscar Nunez) finds that Michael spends a large amount on useless items like magic kits and bass fishing equipment.
+After quitting his telemarketing job, Michael desperately attempts to come up with money.
+Creed Bratton advises him to file bankruptcy, while Oscar Martinez, upon reviewing Michael's financial situation, urges him to spend less on useless items like magic kits and bass fishing equipment.

-Meanwhile, Jim and Pam feel sorry for Dwight and attempt to cheer him up by posting a positive review of his bed & breakfast on TripAdvisor.com, which pleases him.
-However, Andy Bernard (Ed Helms) gains Angela's approval to ask her out on a date by giving her the cat (named Garbage) that Dwight had tried to give Angela earlier, sending Dwight spiraling into crushing depression.
-Dwight retreats to the stairwell to moan.
-Jim joins him and recounts his days pining for Pam and how miserable it made him feel, saying he would not wish it on his worst enemy, Dwight included, to experience it, and Dwight realizes that he is not without friends.
-Having re-opened his old memories, Jim re-enters the office, goes right to Pam and kisses her passionately, and indirectly confesses in an interview that he loves her.
-Jim and Pam are quietly pleased when Dwight returns to his desk along with his annoying and overbearing personality.

-Jan learns of Michael's dismal finances by phone, and immediately harangues Michael about being irresponsible.
+Jan learns of Michael's dismal finances by phone, and harangues Michael about being irresponsible.
 He panics and attempts to hop a nearby train.
-However, the train is slowing down and comes to a complete halt, upon which he is seen sitting on the train singing to himself.
-Jan speeds to the office and Oscar tells her in which direction Michael ran.
-She then runs to the train yard.
+However, the train comes to a halt.
+Jan speeds to the office and then runs to the train yard.
 She tells him that she will stand by him as he did when she was fired.
 Eventually, they leave the train yard hand in hand.

 Production

 The episode was both written and directed by Paul Lieberstein, who also plays the part of Toby Flenderson on the show.
+Michael yelling "I declare bankruptcy!" in the middle of the office was suggested by another writer on the show, Lee Eisenberg.

+Michael was scripted to tear up a dollar bill in an effort to prove he does not have money problems, but staff for the show learned that destroying U.S. currency is illegal, so this was replaced with Michael crumbling the bill and putting it into his pocket.
+In the talking head scene where Creed shows a passport for one of his false identities, actor Creed Bratton used his real passport.

 In the episode, Jim refers to a TripAdvisor page for Dwight's bed and breakfast.
 This can be found by searching for Schrute Farms.
 Jim and Pam ("JandP2") post a review, which can be seen on the actual reviews page.
 It reads: "The architecture reminds one of a quaint Tuscan beet farm, and the natural aroma of the beets drifts into the bedrooms and makes you dream of simpler times.
 You will never want to leave your room.
 The informative lecture will satisfy all your beet curiosity, and the dawn goose walk will tug at your heart strings.
 Table making never seemed so possible.
 Great story to tell your friends.
 Plenty of parking!
 The staff’s attention to detail and devotion to cleanliness was limitless.
 From their enthusiastic welcome to the last wave good-bye, Schrute Farms delivers."